gislaveds-kommun/mediabevararen/readme.md

 >
 >**facebook_password** = "your facebook password"
 >
->**type_of_web_extraction** = 1  Select 1-5 for different types of web extractions.
+>**type_of_web_extraction**  Select for different types of web extractions.
+>Gislaved.se
 >
->You probably have to adjust the button clicks in the code to adjust to the webpage you are crawling.
->The button clicks on these types is set for example to the current cookie banner that needs to be clicked.
-This might change over time when websites are uppdated.
-That requieres changes in the code not in the configuration settings.
+>Insidan.gislaved.se
 >
->1 is External web gislaved.se
+>Facebook
 >
->2 is Internal web insidan.gislaved.se
+>LinkedIn
 >
->3 is Facebook
+>Instagram
 >
->4 is LinkedIn
+>You probably have to adjust the button clicks in the code to adjust to the webpage you are crawling.
+>The button clicks on these types is set for example to the current cookie banner that needs to be clicked.
+This might change over time when websites are updated.
+That requieres changes in the code not in the configuration settings.
 >
->5 is Instagram

 >
 >**headless** = True or False : Adjust this to true to get full height.
-False för debugging to see how buttons are clicked but then full height is not saved in the screenshoot.
+False for debugging to see how buttons are clicked but then full height is not saved in the screenshot.
 >
 >**xsd_file** = "FREDA-GS-Webbsidor-v1_0.xsd" XSD file for validation of FGS change to your own.
 >